McLaren MP4-16

 The McLaren MP4-16 was the car with which the McLaren team competed in the 2001 Formula One World Championship.
 The chassis was designed by Adrian Newey, Steve Nichols, Neil Oatley and Peter Prodromou, with Mario Illien designing the bespoke Ilmor engine.
+It featured innovations used in later F1 cars such as the blown diffuser, which would be used in the championship success of the Red Bull RB6 and Red Bull RB7.
 It was driven by double world champion Mika Häkkinen and David Coulthard in what would be their sixth and final season together as McLaren teammates.

 Competition history

 Mika Häkkinen driving the MP4-16 at the 2001 Canadian Grand Prix.